 We have three actions by the main character to make herself comfortable.
 She sits a bit, she eats a bit, she naps a bit.
 In each of these three, she has three challenges (seat comfort, food temperature, and bed comfort).
 The three main actions each lead to a story result: she breaks a chair, she eats up some cub’s porridge, and she is discovered napping by the homeowners.
 Interestingly enough, it isn’t until this third action that the wayward child does what she needs most to do––leave the bears’ cottage and keep running until she is safely home.
 It’s meant as a cautionary tale, but it’s also indicative of traditional story structure.
 We have problems, failed attempts at solution, and consequences of action.

 Goldilocks is a traditional tale that is designed to be told in far more than 500 words.
-Though clever writers have managed to pair it down and variants on it have worked quite well, such as Goldenlocks and the Three Pirates [April Jones Prince and Steven Salerno], Goldielocks for Dinner: A Funny Book About Manners [Susan Montanari and Jake Parker], and Moldilocks and the Three Scares: A Zombie Tale [Lynne Marie and David Rodriguez Lorenzo].
+Though clever writers have managed to pair it down and variants on it have worked quite well as well, such as Goldenlocks and the Three Pirates [April Jones Prince and Steven Salerno], Goldielocks for Dinner: A Funny Book About Manners [Susan Montanari and Jake Parker], and Moldilocks and the Three Scares: A Zombie Tale [Lynne Marie and David Rodriguez Lorenzo].